London Road Stadium: Main North Stand

+Currently known as The King Power Solutions Stand for sponsorship reasons seats 2,254 home supporters and 1,888 away supporters.

 London Road End

+The traditional home end terrace had 2,175 rail seats, which permit safe standing, installed in the summer of 2022.

 Glebe Road

 Currently known as the Meerkat Family Stand for sponsorship purposes, the stand is a two tiered 4,637 capacity stand to the south of the pitch.
 It houses some of the home supporters, and is the largest stand in the stadium.
 The current two tiered structure was opened in 1996, and was previously an open aired terrace.

-Moy's End
+GH Display Stand

-Currently known as the DESKGO Stand for sponsorship purposes, the stand is a single tiered 2,557 capacity stand to the east of the pitch.
+Currently known as the GH Display Stand for sponsorship purposes, the stand is a single tiered 2,557 capacity stand to the east of the pitch.
 The stand was completed in 2014 replacing the previous Moy's End Terrace, with plans for the stands construction being unveiled in 2010.

+In 2019, a new jumbo screen was added to the stand, operating for the first time in a game against Ipswich Town.

 Future

 Prior to the club's promotion to the Championship in 2009, there had been talks about the possibility of a new stadium.
 After 'The Posh' were promoted, the chairman, Darragh MacAnthony, promised that a new stadium would be built if the club could maintain their Championship status for several seasons.
 These plans were still in the feasibility stage at the time.
 If built, the stadium would have been all-seater and would have had a capacity of between 15,000 and 25,000.
 However, the club's relegation a year later put these plans on hold.
 Though they have since regained their Championship status, the whole prospect of either significant development or a new stadium remains an issue.

 In September 2010, plans were unveiled for a new stand to be constructed at the Moy's End.
 This will be the first phase of the redevelopment of London Road, the aim being to turn it into an all-seater stadium, that will meet Premier League criteria.
 Construction of the stand was set to be complete by mid-2012, but as of March 2013 construction had not started.
 The project is set to be funded through a combination of a central government grant and private finance and will include a new further education facility – a STEM centre.

 In July 2013, an agreement was reached between the club and Peterborough City Council concerning rent and the redevelopment of the ground.
 This provided for the club to pay reduced rent during redevelopment of the ground, with work on the Moy's End expected to start in September 2013.
 An additional £1 million fund was also provided to retrofit the London Road End with seats.
 In December 2013 demolition work started on the Moy's End terraced end of the ground which was expected to take a year to complete.